 Dror Bashan.
 Mr. Bashan has served as our President and Chief Executive Officer and as our director since June 2019.
 He has over 20 years of experience in the pharmaceutical industry with roles ranging from business development, marketing, sales and finance providing him with both cross regional and cross discipline experience and a deep knowledge of the global pharmaceutical and health industries.

-From 1998 through 2018, he served in a number of senior positions at Teva Pharmaceutical Industries Ltd ("Teva").
-(NYSE:TEVA; TASE:TEVA).
+From 1998 through 2018, he served in a number of senior positions at Teva Pharmaceutical Industries Ltd. (NYSE:TEVA; TASE:TEVA).
 Most recently, he served as Teva's Senior Vice President, Global Business Development, and was involved in strategic alliances, cross-company strategic projects and the acquisition and divestiture of assets.
-Mr. Bashan holds a BA in Economics and Business Management from the Tel Aviv University and an MBA from the Tel Aviv University.
+Mr. Bashan holds a BA in Economics and Business Management and an MBA from the Tel Aviv University.
+We believe Mr. Bashan's qualifications to serve on our Board of Directors includes his service as our President and Chief Executive Officer as well as his extensive experience in the life sciences and pharmaceutical industry on a global scale.

-Amos Bar Shalev.
-Mr. Bar Shalev has served as our director since July 2008.
+Amos Bar Shaley.
+Mr. Bar Shaley joined our Board of Directors in July 2008.
 Previously, Mr. Bar Shalev served as a director of Protalix Ltd. from 2005 through January 2008, and as our director from 2006 through January 2008.
 Mr. Bar Shalev brings to us extensive experience in managing technology companies.
 Currently, Mr. Bar Shalev serves on the Board of Directors of the following privately-held Israeli companies: Aposense Ltd. and Sirvir Ltd. From 2004 through 2012, Mr. Bar Shalev served as a director of Technorov Holdings (1993) Ltd. and managed its portfolio.
 From 1997 through 2004, he was a Managing Director of TDA Capital Partners, a management company of the TGF (Templeton Tadiran) Fund.
-From 2004 through 2007, he was the President of Win Buyer Ltd. He has served on the Board of Directors of a number of Israeli publicly traded and privately-held Israeli companies including, among others, Steam CC Ltd., Velox Ltd., NESS Ltd. (acquired by BioNess Inc.), Idanit (acquired by Scitex Corporation Ltd.), Objet Geometrix (merged with Stratasys, Inc. (NASDAQ:SSYS)), Verisity, Scitex Vision (acquired by Hewlett Packard), Golden Wings Investment Company Ltd., the venture capital fund of the Israeli Air Force Veterans Business Club, Win Buyer Ltd. and Sun Light Ltd. He received his B.Sc. in Electrical Engineering from the Technion, Israel in 1978 and M.B.A. from the Tel Aviv University in 1981.
+From 2004 through 2007, he was the President of Win Buyer Ltd. He has served on the Board of Directors of a number of Israeli publicly traded and privately-held Israeli companies including, among others, Steam CC Ltd., Velox Ltd., NESS Ltd. (acquired by BioNess Inc.), Idanit (acquired by Scitex Corporation Ltd.), Objet Geometrix (merged with Stratasys, Inc. (NASDAQ:SSYS)), Verisity, Scitex Vision (acquired by Hewlett Packard (NYSE:HPE), Golden Wings Investment Company Ltd., the venture capital fund of the Israeli Air Force Veterans Business Club, Win Buyer Ltd. and Sun Light Ltd. He received his B.Sc. in Electrical Engineering from the Technion, Israel in 1978 and M.B.A. from the Tel Aviv University in 1981.
 He holds the highest award from the Israeli Air Force for technological achievements.
 We believe Mr. Bar Shalev's qualifications to serve on our Board of Directors include his years of experience in the management of Israeli businesses.